Robust Beamforming Design for STAR-RIS Aided RSMA Network with Hardware Impairments: Numerical Results

 $\varepsilon$ represents the Rician factor, $\beta_{G}$ and $\beta_{g,k}$ denote the pathloss from the BS to the STAR-RIS and from the STAR-RIS to the $k$-th user, respectively. $\text{\textbf{G}}^{\text{LoS}}$ and $\text{\textbf{g}}_{k}^{\text{LoS}}$ are the corresponding LoS components, while $\text{\textbf{G}}^{\text{NLoS}}$ and $\text{\textbf{g}}_{k}^{\text{NLoS}}$ are the non-LoS (NLoS) components \cite{Robust and Secure Transmission Design for }.
 Here, the pathloss $\beta_{G}$ and $\beta_{g,k}$ are expressed as $\sqrt{L_{0}d_{G}^{-c_{G}}}$, $\sqrt{L_{0}d_{g,k}^{-c_{g,k}}}$ where $d$ is the distance between the two objects. $c$ represents the corresponding pathloss component, and $L_{0}$ is the pathloss at 1m.
 Assume the channel between BS to the users follow the same model but without LoS component.

 We consider several schemes as baseline for comparison.
-(1) RSMA-STAR-nonRobust scheme utilizes RSMA and STAR-RIS in the system but neglects the influencing factors of HWI in the algorithm design; (2) RSMA-RIS-Robust scheme also employs RSMA method and considering the influence of HWI, while the STAR-RIS operates in a conventional RIS mode, where $N/2$ elements are used to transmit signals only, and $N/2$ elements are used to reflect signals only to facilitate full-space coverage; (3) RSMA-RIS-nonRobust scheme employs RSMA and conventional RIS mode, without considering HWI; (4) NOMA-STAR-Robust scheme adopts NOMA multiple-access technique aided by STAR-RIS while accounting for the presence of HWI; (5) OMA-STAR-Robust scheme adopts OMA multiple-access technique aided by STAR-RIS while accounting for the presence of HWI.
+(1) RSMA-STAR-nonRobust scheme utilizes RSMA and STAR-RIS in the system but neglects the influencing factors of HWI in the algorithm design; (2) RSMA-RIS-Robust scheme also employs RSMA method and considering the influence of HWI, while the STAR-RIS operates in a conventional RIS mode, where $N/2$ elements are used to transmit signals only, and $N/2$ elements are used to reflect signals only to facilitate full-space coverage; (3) RSMA-RIS-nonRobust scheme employs RSMA and conventional RIS mode, without considering HWI; (4) NOMA-STAR-Robust scheme adopts NOMA multiple-access technique aided by STAR-RIS while accounting for the presence of HWI where the deployment of NOMA scheme follows the one in \cite{Achievable Rate Analysis of the STAR-RIS}; (5) OMA-STAR-Robust scheme adopts OMA multiple-access technique aided by STAR-RIS while accounting for the presence of HWI.
+Here, we utilizes orthogonal frequency division multiple access (OFDMA) as the scheme of OMA which divided the frequency band equally into $K$ parts for $K$ users, respectively.